caltechlibrary/dataset/docs/query.md

 SQL_STATEMENT
-: The SQL statement should conform to the SQL dialect used for the JSON store for the JSON store (e.g.  Postgres, MySQL and SQLite 3).
+: The SQL statement should conform to the SQL dialect used for the JSON store for the JSON store (e.g. SQLite3, Postgres or MySQL 8).
 The SELECT clause should return a single JSON object type per row.
-__dsquery__ returns an JSON array of JSON objects returned by the SQL query.
+__query__ returns an JSON array of JSON objects returned by the SQL query.
+NOTE: If you do not provide a SQL statement as a parameter __dataset3__ will expect to read SQL from standard input.

 PARAMS
 : Is optional, it is any values you want to pass to the SQL_STATEMENT.